aivant/peppr/docs/tutorial/cli.rst

 Command line interface
 ======================
-One way to use ``peppr`` to compute a single metrics or run entire model evaluations is via the command line interface.
+One way to use ``peppr`` to compute a single metric or run entire model evaluations is via the command line interface.
 In ``peppr`` we call each input structure, which consists of a reference and one or more poses, a *system*.